 Ethan Payne has been nominated for 3 years in a row (2017, 2018 and 2019) for Georgia Country Teen Artist of the Year at the Georgia Country Music Awards.
 He appeared on the 17th season of American Idol on ABC-TV in the spring of 2019, where he reunited with Luke Bryan to perform a rendition of the Bryan hit “Do I”.
 He has since been making regular trips to Nashville and co-writing songs with hit songwriters for his upcoming album project.

-Ethan Payne's first post-American Idol single, "The Moon Over Georgia", will be released January 31, 2020 on all music streaming platforms, with "Luke's Guitar" (a song the young artist wrote to commemorate the guitar that was gifted to him by Bryan that night in Dallas in 2016) slated to arrive March 27.
-A full-length CD project coming in Spring 2020.
+Ethan Payne's first post-American Idol single, "The Moon Over Georgia", was released on January 31, 2020 on all music streaming platforms, with "Luke's Guitar" (a song the young artist wrote to commemorate the guitar that was gifted to him by Bryan that night in Dallas in 2016) slated to arrive March 27.
+A full-length CD project is slated for the end of March 2020.